knpuniversity/doctrine-queries/knpu/filters.md

-It registers this as a service and the `tags` at the bottom says, "Hey, when Symfony boots, like right at the very beginning, call the `onKernelRequest` method."
+It registers this as a service and the `tags` at the bottom says, "Hey, when Symfony boots, like right at the very beginning, call the `onKernelRequest` method".
 I'm also passing the `EntityManager` as the first argument to the `__construct()` function.
 Because, ya know, we need that to enable filters.

 Let's go steal the enabling code from `FortuneController`, take it all out